 All bids should be with us at least one hour before the start of the sale.
 Please ask for our Commissions Department.
 All bids made by telephone are repeated and subject to our Conditions of Sale.
 Bids are carried out free of charge and lots will be bought as cheaply as is allowed by such other bids and reserves as are on our books.
 Accounts for successful bids are due for settlement within 3 days whether or not collected.

-Telephone Bidding (Antique and Fine Art Sales only)
+Telephone Bidding (Antique & Fine Art and Classic Car Sales only)

 A very limited number of telephone lines are available.
 Telephone bidding can only be arranged for the major lots and at the discretion of the Auctioneers.
 Early book of telephone lines is essential.
 The Auctioneer or his staff may be unable to contact the intended bidder at the desired time and such requests therefore will be entirely at the bidder's risk.